 Light cottons, with Cretan leather sandals.

 There are three restaurants, each with its own charms.
 At Mediterraneo, pick slow-cooked goodness from the buffet, then take a seat in the light-filled dining room or out on the plant-lined terrace.
 Almyra deals in coastal Italian cuisine and pizzas baked in the outdoor oven, all using sustainable local produce selected by chef Athinagoras Kostakos; you’ll find the restaurant in a leafy nook by the pool, and there’s a kiosk just for coffee next door (the Crush).
+Kafenion, meanwhile, is hidden away in lush green gardens, with local mezze dishes and more (delicuous) coffee.
 Finally, there’s Mouries, where Cretan classics (think marinated pork escalopes) are sizzled on the open hot-coal fire.

-The Pool Bar is exactly what a pool bar should be – a relaxed, barefoot-friendly zone serving soft drinks, fruit cocktails and snacks fresh from the barbecue grill.
+Mezze the pool bar is exactly what a pool bar should be – a relaxed, barefoot-friendly zone serving soft drinks, snacks fresh from the barbecue grill and adventurous cocktails by in-house mixologist Telis Papadopoulos.
 Down on the sand, there’s the Beach Shack, which has a menu of light tapas and local beers that pair perfectly with sunset.
-For sophistication and sommeliers, hang out at the Lobby Bar, a sociable indoor-outdoor lounge peppered with potted plants.
+For sophistication and sommeliers, hang out at the Lobby Bar, Melissi, a sociable indoor-outdoor lounge peppered with potted plants.

 You can order breakfast to your room, from 7.30am to 11am.
 Then there’s an all-day menu of salads, snacks and main courses including pork souvlaki, available until 10pm.

 The resort is just outside the town of Malia, on the north coast of Crete.